vincentole/react_portfolio_website/README.md

 <br />

-React Portfolio Website is a practice project showcasing design and development of a portfolio website.
-The website is a single page application devided into multiple sections with smooth/custom animations, project showcase, and fun visual interactions.
-Concrete features are, for example, the ability to switched tsParticles on and off, a smooth scroll to page sections, the appearance-transition of the navbar based on the scroll direction.
+React Portfolio Website is a practice project showcasing design and development capabilities.
+The website is a single page application divided into multiple sections with smooth/custom animations, project showcase, and fun visual interactions.
+Concrete features are, for example, the ability to switch tsParticles on and off, a smooth scroll to page sections, the appearance-transition of the navbar based on the scroll direction.

 <p align="right">(<a href="#top">back to top</a>)</p>